Korean green chili pickles are an easy and delicious Korean side dish that has a sweet and sour flavor and crunchy texture.

-Korean green chilli pickles (고추 장아찌, Gochu Jangajji) are a popular Korean side dish all year round.
+Korean green chili pickles (고추 장아찌, Gochu Jangajji) are a popular Korean side dish all year round.
 Though these are particularly popular during the summer months because when you don’t have much appetite due to the hot and humid weather, these pickles can help you bring your lost appetite back!

-When I was growing up, I never understood why my mum would eat these kinds of chilli pickles, but boy, they are seriously delicious!
+When I was growing up, I never understood why my mum would eat these kinds of chili pickles, but boy, they are seriously delicious!
 They will steal your boring bowl of rice away in no time.
 Yum!

-Ingredients for Korean Chilli Pickles
+Ingredients for Korean Chili Pickles

 Main

-- 350g to 450g (0.8 to 1 pound) Korean green chillies (or your choice of non-spicy green chillies)
+- 350g to 450g (0.8 to 1 pound) Korean green chilies (or your choice of non-spicy green chilies)

 - 1 cup soy sauce